 Pepperstone’s Razor spreads are as tight as 0.0 pips for a range of currency pairs including CAD/JPY, AUD/JPY, CHF/JPY, EUR/JPY, EUR/GBP, EUR/CHF, USD/CHF and CHF/SGD.
 The Razor account is similar to an ECN due to Pepperstone top-tier liquidity providers.
 Traders have access to a professional financial market environment with institutional grades spreads and ultra-fast execution.

 FXTM fees and commissions depend on the account.
 Many of FXTM’s account types charge no commission fees, including Standard Accounts, Pro Accounts, ECN Zero Accounts, Shares Accounts, and Cent Accounts.
 While some ECN accounts charge a commission fee of $2-4 per lot, others charge a floating commission dependent on the trade volume and equity.
+Pepperstone commission fees vary between trading platforms:

 Unlike Pepperstone, FXTM charges inactivity fees resulting in FXTM being significantly more expensive than Pepperstone in regards to both trading and non-trading fees.
 If traders do not execute any trades for 6 months, a fee of $5 per month is imposed.

-Although both FXTM and Pepperstone are forex and CFD brokers, each has their speciality.
+Although both FXTM and Pepperstone are forex and CFD brokers, each has its speciality.
 FXTM facilitate CFD trading on a larger range of indices and shares, while Pepperstone offers far more currency pairs with ECN-like spreads, including major, minor and exotic currencies, as well as cryptocurrency.

 Due to the range of CFD products available at FXTM it is easy to diversify your portfolio among asset classes.
 FXTM’s product range includes CFD trading on indices, shares, commodities and ETFs.
 A major disadvantage of FXTM is their lack of crypto CFD’s.
 While Pepperstone offers CFD trading on Dash, Litecoin, Ethereum, Bitcoin, Bitcoin Cash, and Ripple, FXTM offers no cryptocurrencies whatsoever.
 As a lack of crypto CFDs is a deal-breaker for many traders, Pepperstone’s CFD offering wins this round.

 Pepperstone offers retail investors two main account types.
 Standard accounts are commission-free and offer average EUR/USD spreads of 1.0 – 1.3 pips.
-Yet the Pepperstone’s most popular account, the Razor Account, gives traders’ access to ECN-type spreads as low as 0.0 pips with AUD$7 round turn commission (per 100k traded).
+Yet Pepperstone’s most popular account, the Razor Account, gives traders’ access to ECN-type spreads as low as 0.0 pips with AUD$7 round turn commission (per 100k traded).

 Both Standard and Razor accounts provide no dealing desk execution, Expert Advisor compatibility, and are available in 10 base currencies (AUD, JPY, CHF, NZD, HKD, EUR, GBP, USD, CAD, SGD).